bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/31B-Alternative Sugar Beer.md

 ## Commercial Examples
 Bell’s Hopslam, Cervejaria Colorado Appia, Fifth Hammer Break of Jawn, Groundswell Piloncillo, Long Trail Harvest, New Glarus Cabin Fever

+## Entry Instructions
+The entrant must specify the type of sugar used.
+Entrant must specify a description of the beer, identifying either a Base Style or the ingredients, specs, or target character of the beer.
+A general description of the special nature of the beer can cover all the required items.